 If you, or someone with you, are experiencing any symptoms, it’s important to rest in the shade immediately.

-Hiking during the summer is an amazing experience.
+Hiking during the high heat of summer is an amazing experience.
 Armed with the right tips, there’s isn’t much reason the heat should stop you.
 Just stay in the shade, stay hydrated, and be aware of how your body is responding.
 Other than that, enjoy the views and take some pictures!